 The enzyme is a nuclease, a bacterial nuclease also called as molecular scissor or engineered nuclease which helps in cutting the DNA, After binding of a guided molecule to the target site.

-The cells natural DNA repair mechanism finds any change or break into the genome and fill it with the complementary bases during the process of the replication.
-We can also insert the piece of DNA of our interest on that particular site.
+The cell’s natural DNA repair mechanism finds any change or break into the genome and fill it with the complementary bases during the process of the replication.
+We can also insert the piece of DNA of our interest on that particular site as well.